Cozy Peach Kitchen

 The main difference between regular pesto and vegan pesto is that vegan pesto has no cheese.

-This recipe still has all of the basic ingredients like basil, fresh garlic, nuts (we'll use cashews instead of the traditional pine nuts), and a bit of olive oil.
+This avocado pesto pasta still has all of the basic ingredients like basil, fresh garlic, nuts (we'll use cashews instead of the traditional pine nuts), and a bit of olive oil.

 Making avocado pesto requires a blender or food processor.

-1. Add all ingredients to a food processor (this is my fav affordable brand) or high-powered blender (this is my blender): avocado, olive oils, cashews, fresh lemon juice, thawed frozen or fresh spinach, and fresh basil (plus salt and pepper!)
+1. Add all ingredients to a food processor or high-powered blender: avocado, olive oils, cashews, fresh lemon juice, thawed frozen or fresh spinach, and fresh basil (plus salt and pepper!)

 2. Blend until smooth.
-You can add 2 tablespoons at a time pasta water as needed to smooth, or add extra olive oil.
+You can add 2 tablespoons at a time pasta water as needed to reach a smooth consistency, or add extra olive oil.

 3. Add to cooked pasta of choice.
 Serve warm or chilled.